Mathiew82/vue-use-intersection-observer/README.md

 Simple and lightweight visibility observer for **vue 3**, built on top of `IntersectionObserver`.

-## ✨ Features
+## 📒 Features

 - Vue 3 plugin
 - Composable API
 - Uses native `IntersectionObserver`
 - Supports offsets and reactivity
 - One global observer (better performance)
-- Fully written in typescript
+- Fully written in Typescript

 &nbsp;